 More from this Interview

 INDER PARMAR: My name is Inder Parmar.
-I have been driving for Uber since 2013 and my income has been dropped drastically.
-Because when I was working with Uber, it was three dollars a mile, and I used to get $2.60 a mile.
-Today I get $1.15 a mile.
-And when a was driving in 2013-2014, there was 30,000 or 40,000 drivers.
-Today there is 160,000 drivers.
+I’ve been driving for Uber since 2013.
+And my income has been dropped drastically, because when I was working with Uber, it was $3 a mile, and I used to get $2.60 a mile; today I get $1.15 a mile.
+And when I was driving in 2013, '14, there was 30,000, 40,000 drivers.
+Today there's 160,000 drivers.
 My income has been drastically decreased from $37 an hour to about $10 an hour.
 And it’s very, very hard to support my family and to myself.
-I am very lucky; I have three kids who support me.
+And I’m very lucky; I have three kids who support me.
 They have very well jobs.
 They did master’s degrees.
 And they are helping me out.
 Without that, I will have no way to survive.

 LIBBY RAINEY: You drive up to 80 hours a week, but you’re treated as a part-time employee.
 How does that affect you?

-INDER PARMAR: In 2013-14, I was driving 70, 80 hours.
-And I went to the office and they said, “All the Uber drivers are part-time drivers.”
+INDER PARMAR: OK, in 2013, '14, I was driving 70, 80 hours.
+And I went to the office, and they said, “All the Uber drivers are part-time drivers.”
 I said, “Excuse me.
-I worked 80 hours last week and you tell me I'm a part-time driver?”
+I worked 80 hours last week, and you tell me I'm a part-time driver?”
 He said, “Uber policy is to have only part-time drivers, not a full-time driver.”
 I said, “Then I worked 80 hours.
 You still call me a part-time driver?”
 He said, “Yes.”
-One of the managers over there.
-He said, “All the drivers are part-time drivers.”
+One of the managers over there, he said, “All the drivers are part-time drivers.”
 That’s how Uber wants.
 They want every driver to be a part-time driver.

 INDER PARMAR: To work as an Uber driver, my expenses are average about $10 an hour.
+OK?
 And when I make $10 an hour, I’m just meeting my expenses.
 I am not taking any money to my house, to myself.
-To me, this IPO is an exploitation, and if anybody buys this IPO, they are becoming a member of an exploitation.
-And this is exploitation of not one driver, two drivers.
-Almost 3 million drivers.
+To me, this IPO is an exploitation.
+And if anybody buys this IPO, they are becoming a member of an exploitation.
+And this is exploitation of not one driver, two drivers; almost 3 million drivers.

-LIBBY RAINEY: You called Uber, Lyft, these other apps, a slave system.
+LIBBY RAINEY: You called this system—you called Uber, Lyft, these other apps, a slave system.
 Why?

-INDER PARMAR: I call Uber and Lyft as a slave system because as I showed you, I’m getting paid nine, ten dollars an hour, where my expenses are $10 an hour.
+INDER PARMAR: I call Uber and Lyft as a slave system because, as I showed you, I’m getting paid $9 and $10 an hour, where my expenses are $10 an hour, you know?
 Literally I went home with zero dollars to myself or to my family.
-That is why I call these companies exploitation and slave drivers.
+That’s why I call these companies exploitation and slave drivers.

-INDER PARMAR: Most of these drivers were yellow cab drivers.
-They took a million-dollar loan on their medallions and they could not make a payment, and the banks were foreclosing on their houses and on their accounts.
-All those things were getting frozen and they could not take that thing.
+INDER PARMAR: OK, I’ll tell—most of these drivers were yellow cab drivers.
+They took a million-dollar loan on their medallions, and they could not make the payment, and the banks were foreclosing on their houses and on their accounts.
+All those things were getting frozen, and they could not take that thing.
 If you see two years ago, taxi newspapers had no advertisement for suicide help.
-Today, every taxi newspaper have half a page of ad telling the drivers not to commit suicide, come to them for help.
+Today every taxi newspaper have half a page of ad telling the drivers not to commit suicide, come to them for help.

 We don’t need help to commit suicide; we need help to make money.
 What we were making two years ago, we want to make same amount of money.
 This way we are financially and physically and mentally healthy.
-But today, Uber and Lyft have made a situation where we are mentally, physically and financially—all three ways, we are getting exploited by these multibillion-dollar companies.
+But today, Uber and Lyft have made a situation.
+We are mentally, physically and financially—all three ways, we are getting exploited by these multibillion-dollar companies.
 And we do not have any help from nobody.

 We do not need a doctor to tell us not to go commit suicide, and we do not need to take a medication for depression.
 We need to get paid properly for what we do.
-We were getting paid properly in 2013, 2014, ’15.
-In ’17, ’18, ’19, our income has been dropped by two thirds, and that is why so many drivers are in depression, so many drivers are committing suicide all over the country.
-We need our political leaders and labor department to wake up.
+We were getting paid properly in 2013, '14, ’15.
+In ’17, ’18, ’19, our income has been dropped by two-thirds, and that's why so many drivers are in depression, so many drivers are committing suicide all over the country.
+We need our political leaders and Labor Department to wake up.

-AMY GOODMAN: That was striking Uber driver Inder Parmar, speaking to Democracy Now!’s Libby Rainey.
-Special thanks to [inaudible] and Tyler Sloan.
+AMY GOODMAN: That was striking Uber driver Inder Parmar speaking to Democracy Now!’s Libby Rainey.
+Special thanks to Tey Astudillo and Tyler Sloan.